-Where the product being produced is personalised, particularly in the medical or healthcare context, there is a need to integrate privacy by design where personal and/or sensitive data is being collected and processed as part of the development of the digital design file.
+With personalised products, particularly in the medical or healthcare context, there is a need to integrate privacy by design where personal and/or sensitive data is being collected and processed as part of the development of the digital design file.

-Clients are also finding our support invaluable in understanding the safety and liability issues for products manufactured using additive manufacturing techniques.
+Clients also find our support invaluable in understanding safety and liability issues for products manufactured using additive manufacturing techniques.
 Increasingly, we’re called on to devise systems to ensure products produced using additive manufacturing meet safety and conformance requirements and that traditional contracts are restructured to reflect this new approach.
 Advice on the interplay of 3D-printing and the detailed framework of consumer rights around the sale of physical goods and/or digital content is another emerging requirement.